 Todd Davidson, Research Associate

 Dr. Todd Davidson is a Research Associate in the Energy Institute and the Webber Energy Group at the University of Texas at Austin.
-Todd’s current research is focused on a variety of topics at the confluence of energy breakthroughs, policy, and entrepreneurship.
-His most recent work has focused on studying the impacts of water resources, wastewater treatment and flare gas management at oil and gas production facilities.
-In addition, Todd also studies emerging solutions for personal transportation and novel energy storage solutions for next generation automobiles & grid-applications.
+Todd’s research is focused on a variety of topics at the confluence of energy technology and economics.
+His work has analyzed the technoeconomic opportunities of integrating renewable energy resources with industrial processes, emerging solutions for personal transportation, improving wastewater treatment and flare gas management at oil and gas production facilities, and novel energy storage solutions for next generation automobiles & grid-applications.

 Prior to joining UT Austin, Todd was the CEO of nCarbon, Inc., a company focused on the commercialization of advanced supercapacitor electrodes.
-Todd started his career working for Raytheon where he helped to design, deploy, and manage four different missile defense product lines.
+Todd started his career working for Raytheon where he helped to design and deploy four different missile defense product lines.

-In addition to his research, Todd teaches fluid mechanics and guest lectures on entrepreneurship at UT Austin.
+In addition to his research, Todd has taught fluid mechanics in the Department of Mechanical Engineering and guest lectures on entrepreneurship at UT Austin.
 He received a BS in Engineering Science from Trinity University and an MS and PhD in Mechanical Engineering from UT Austin.

 Joshua D. Rhodes, Postdoctoral Fellow